 Duplication of Web Client servers automatically provides fault tolerance at this level.
 However, the replication of HTTP sessions is not supported, in case of unscheduled outage of one of the Web Client servers, all users connected to it will have to login into the application again.

 The load balancer must maintain sticky sessions to ensure that all requests from the user during the session are sent to the same Web Client node.

 Configuration of this option is described in Setting up a Web Client Cluster.

 Stage 4.
 A cluster of Web Client servers working with a cluster of Middleware servers.

 This is the most powerful deployment option providing fault tolerance and load balancing for the Middleware and the Web Client.

-Connection of users to the Web Client servers is performed through a load balancer.
+Connection of users to the Web Client servers is performed through a load balancer which maintains sticky sessions (as in stage 3).
 The Web Client servers work with a cluster of Middleware servers.
 They do not need an additional load balancer – it is sufficient to determine the list of URLs for the Middleware servers in the cuba.connectionUrlList application property.
 Another option is to use Apache ZooKeeper Integration Add-on for dynamic discovery of middleware servers.